-The mask command takes up to four (4) hexadecimal arguments.
-These four bytes map to the Acceptance Mask Registers of the SJA-1000 CAN Chip.
-The Acceptance Mask Registers in conjunction with Acceptance Code Registers form a pair of hardware screeners.
-These hardware screeners in the SJA-1000 CAN chip on the DeviceGate can be programmed to accept certain messages and ignore all other traffic on the network.
+DN-CMEM for consistency.
+These hardware screeners on the DeviceGate can be programmed to accept certain messages and ignore all other traffic on the network.
 In constructing the mask values place a zero (0) in each position that is significant for determining whether a message is to be accepted.
 Place a one (1) in each position which is a "don't care".
 This command will not take effect until the next occurrence of the baudrate command.
 If the same baudrate, which is in effect, is used then the new values of mask and match will take effect and the baudrate will remain unchanged.

-Both hardware screeners in the SJA-1000 CAN Controller chip are active.
+Both hardware screeners on the DeviceGate are active.
 The first one operates on the eleven-bit identifier field, the RTR bit (always zero for DeviceNet) and the first byte of the data field.
 The second screener works on the eleven-bit identifier field and the RTR bit.
 Both screeners may be set to pass the same frames if only one screener is required.